Robinson, Parks, Tibbets, Gribble, Trout, and Netherton Named to the 2023 Missouri Kansas Super Lawyers List.

 This article was originally published in the Kansas Bar Journal, January/February 2023, Vol. 92, No. 1, and is posted with the permission of the Kansas Bar Association.

-Bilingual Attorneys Part of the Firm’s Next Generation
+Shaping the Next Generation

 This fall, the firm welcomed D. Pamela Saenz and Peter Qiu as new associates following law school graduation.
 Unique to this class of attorneys is that they are both bilingual.
 Peter’s parents were both Chinese born moving to United States in the early 1990s, with Peter being the first generation in his family to be born and raised in the United States.
 Born in New York City, Peter has lived in New York, Georgia, Mississippi and Louisiana before settling in Kansas during fourth grade.
 Peter spent his final years of grade school and middle school and high school in the Hutchinson, Kansas area.
 Peter then attended Washburn University (BA 2017) and the University of Kansas School of Law (JD 2021).
 Peter was able to study abroad in Beijing, China following his first year of law school at the University of Kansas School of Law where he studied Chinese corporate law, labor law, constitutional law, and many others.